“The shRNA is an artificial dsRNA loop or hairpin applicable in the gene silencing studies which rely on the mechanism of RNA interference.”

-It is possible that the patient’s cells may develop a strong immune response against the shRNA.
+The patient’s cells may develop a strong immune response against the shRNA.

 The therapy is not fully tested and might go off target, this can affects the expression of other genes as well.

-Besides all these, one of the major limitations of the shRNA mediated RNA interference is the use of expression vectors.
+Besides all these, one of the major limitations of shRNA-mediated RNA interference is the use of expression vectors.

 As the siRNA and shRNA used the same mechanism of RNA interference, the choice of the therapy depends on the cell type, transient vs stable gene expression, time demand and the risk associated with it.

 The general steps for shRNA mediated RNA interference given below,